andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 keep alive the feelings of patriotism and love of country.

-It's a cycle really, the young man out of the service after giving two or more years of his life to help in the contiunally important job of defending the country, coming home with a feeling of pride and relief that he was able to return to his family alive.
+It's a cycle really, the young man out of the service after giving two or more years of his life to help in the continually important job of defending the country, coming home with a feeling of pride and relief that he was able to return to his family alive.

-However, that young man may not see the improtrance of active participation in the vetran's organizations.
+However, that young man may not see the importance of active participation in the veteran's organizations.
 Perhaps he is somewhat bitter about his experiences, as in the case with many Viet Nam era soldiers.